 With the help of virtual reality, you can take a “walk” through Eklephant village in Nepal.
 Most of the houses in Eklephant were damaged or destroyed in the 2015 earthquakes.
 Retrofitting is a viable option for many of the damaged buildings, and homeowners are working with Build Change to strengthen their houses

-3. Improve Customer Experience
+3. Improve the Overall Customer Experience and Handover

 Clients can now walk into a VR model and see for themselves what their project will look like when it’s complete